gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 ## Reservation Conversation Logic
+Below you'll find a high-level blueprint of our reservation conversational flow.
+Hopefully you notice a number of repeating patterns for each dialog.

 * **RootDialog**
     * Gather the state provided by the user's initial request and *Call* the *LocationDialog*